w3f/Grants-Program/applications/SpiderDAO.md

 ### Community engagement
 We plan to write several pieces about SpiderDAO/SpiderVPN implementation.
 They include, but are not limited to:
-*
+* Medium Articles
+* Daily Twitter Threads and Posts
+* We also intend to engage community by running range of incentivised testnets to get more feedback from the existing end-users to improve our product.
+* Educating an Ideal processes of hardware voting policy in a DAO structure

 ## Future Plans
 Future Developments will focus on the following:
+* Incentive programs for validators
-*
+* Bug bounties
-*
+* Hackathon
+* Grants to develop new products under the SpiderDAO Umbrella
+* Decentralized SpiderChat | SpiderCloud | SpiderMail

 **Open Source Development Opportunities**
+* Hardware DAO Development
-*
+* Networking Routers
-*
+* Operating Systems

 ## Additional Information :heavy_plus_sign:
 Any additional information that you think is relevant to this application that hasn't already been included.

-* What work has been done so far?
+* **What work has been done so far?**
   White paper and conceptualization are complete, high-level architecture has been designed, and development roadmap has been created.
 Development is expected to begin very shortly.
-* Are there are any teams who have already contributed (financially) to the project?
+* **Are there are any teams who have already contributed (financially) to the project?**
   Our founding team has covered all costs accrued thus far out-of-pocket.
-We have an investor on the sidelines who will cover any shortfall that may arise between the use of this grant and our next source of funding, whether that be the General Grants program or a VC-led seed round.
+We have an investor on the sidelines who will cover any shortfall that may arise between the use of this grant and our next source of funding, whether that be the General Grants program or a VC-led private sale.
-* Have you applied for other grants so far?
+* **Have you applied for other grants so far?**
   No
-* How can I get involved?
+* **How can I get involved?**
   Anyone looking to get involved is more than welcome to reach out to info@spiderdao.io Telegram groups and community creation/outreach will occur once the testnet is in use and we are preparing to launch.